-- C. Neither the pitcher nor the catcher will be required to leave the game under such circumstances. - D. Players who have participated in the game in any other capacity are ineligible to serve as courtesy runners.
-Exception: if there are no available courtesy runners, the player making the out previous to, or during, the plate appearance of the pitcher/catcher shall be available as a courtesy runner.
-In the case of a double play or other multiple out scenario, the player put out last shall be the available courtesy runner. - E. A player may not run as a courtesy runner for the pitcher or the catcher and then be used as a substitute for another player in that half-inning.
-If an injury, illness or ejection occurs and no other substitutes are available, the courtesy runner may be used as a substitute. - F. The umpire-in-chief shall record courtesy runner participation and also announce it to the scorer. - G. A player who violates the courtesy-runner rule is considered to be an illegal substitute.
-Should an injury, illness or ejection occur to the courtesy runner, another courtesy runner for the pitcher or catcher may run.
+- 1. The courtesy runner must be selected from the substitute players who have not yet participated in the game.
+Players who have participated in the game in any capacity are ineligible to serve as courtesy runners.
+Exception if there are no available courtesy runners, the player making the out previous to, or during, the plate appearance of the pitcher/catcher shall be available as a courtesy runner.
+In the case of a double play or other multiple out scenario, the player put out last shall be the available courtesy runner. - 2.
+The same individual runner may not be used for both positions (pitcher and catcher) during the game. - 3.
+A player may not run as a courtesy runner for the pitcher or the catcher and then be used as a substitute for another player in that half-inning.
+Exception If an injury, illness or ejection occurs and no other substitutes are available, the courtesy runner may be used as a substitute.

-III.
+IV.
 Postseason Playoffs